 “Both, dude.
 That’s my girl.
 She is a dilly!”

-When they use that phrase, “…and the name stuck,” they don’t take into account that the stickiness can hold a person back.
+When they use that phrase, “…and the name stuck,” they don’t take into account how that stickiness can hold a person back.
 It did not matter that it meant, “an excellent example of a particular type of person or thing.”
 Delilah wanted her name back.

 Her mother, however, never used Dilly, but always her full name.
 Never “sweetheart” or “darling” or any of those names by which mothers everywhere address their sweet, darling daughters.
 Some mothers in the commune thought Lilith was cold, since she only addressed her very smart daughter formally by her first name.
 The name was biblical and foreboding, not at all like Sunshine or Sequoia.
 But every time her mother called her name, Delilah treasured the sound and came.
 She was her mother’s daughter, more than her daddy’s little girl.
 She loved him, but it was only her mother who could put her to bed, and it was her mother’s lap she curled up in.

 That her mother Lilith had a name somehow like hers made them on the same side against the world.

 WHERE HAVE YOU GONE, JOHNNY WEISMULLER?

 “Dilly is a monkey, Dilly is a monkey!”

 They children would point up at the big live oak Delilah was climbing like she was in one of the Tarzan movies she watched on the sole TV set at the commune.
 “Dilly” would walk out onto the limbs like a tightrope walker, testing their strength, then back slowly away when she felt a little give.
 She could descend in a sort of a free fall, catching branches like Tarzan.
 She was fearless, and would scale the limbs until she was almost out of sight.
 The entire commune gathered around the tree to urge her to come down, some crying and begging, some chanting and praying for protection for the small figure perhaps two stories or more above the ground.